openenclave/openenclave/tests/libunwind/README.md

 21 | test-ptrace | No | No | undefined reference to 'kill', 'fork', 'open', 'dup2', 'ptrace', 'execve', 'wait4' |
 22 | test-setjmp | No | No | undefined reference to 'sigsetjmp', 'sigaddset', 'sigprocmask', 'siglongjmp' 'sigemptyset', 'kill', 'sigaction' |

-run-coredump-unwind doesnot have support for execinfo.h which declares the functions backtrace, backtrace_symbols, backtrace_symbols_fd.
+run-coredump-unwind does not have support for execinfo.h which declares the functions backtrace, backtrace_symbols, backtrace_symbols_fd.
-In enc/CMakeLists.txt we have given support only for the tests in tests.supported.
+Currently enc/CMakeLists.txt have  support  for the tests in tests.supported.
 To compile any of the test from test.unsupported you have to add the corresponding support libraries in the enc/CMakeLists.txt.